Jimwi/ilets_words/day30/8 Higher Education in Focus: Taking the Mystery out of Admissions.md

 [ Music ]

 As college enrollment continues to increase, students face `stiff` competition for a limited number of `slots`.
 Last year, Penn State received more than 66,000 residential undergraduate applications.
 Of those, roughly 16,000 were admitted.
 When is the best time to submit your application?
 How will your application be evaluated?
 And should you consider applying to an honors program?
 In this edition of "Higher Education in Focus" Penn State president Eric Barron will focus on taking the mystery out of the admissions process.
 Here to talk with him is Clark Brigger, executive director for undergraduate admissions at Penn State, Bert McBrayer, associated director for admissions operations in the office of undergraduate admissions and Mitch Kirsch, associate dean for student affairs at the Schreyer Honors College.
 I'll be back later in the show to talk one on one with President Barron with questions from a student's perspective.
-Now here's Penn State president Eric Barron.
+Now here's Penn State president `Eric Barron`.

 Well, welcome.
 So 66,000 applications.
 That seems like an enormous number for the number of undergraduates and total 131,000 this year and 6,000 more than last year, 18,000 more than the year before.
 So, you know, let's take a little bit of the mystery out of this whole process.
 And so maybe you could -- Clark, you could walk us through the application process for Penn State.
 Sure.